explainers-by-googlers/css-fit-text/README.md

 ### Fitting Captions and Pull Quotes
-Text accompanying images or used as pull quotes often needs to precisely fit the width of the related content block. text-shrink can prevent overflow, while text-grow can be used to ensure short captions don't look awkward in wide containers.
+Text accompanying images or used as pull quotes often needs to precisely fit the width of the related content block.
+'Shrinking' can prevent overflow, while 'Expanding' can be used to ensure short captions don't look awkward in wide containers.

 ### Aligning Text Blocks
 For certain stylistic layouts, ensuring paragraphs or short text blocks align perfectly to the container's left and right edges by subtly adjusting spacing or size can be achieved declaratively with these properties, rather than relying on justified text which can sometimes lead to excessive gaps.